 The Paddington Integrated Project (PIP) represents a close collaboration between Crossrail, London Underground, Network Rail and Transport for London to create a truly integrated station that offers a superior passenger experience with easy interchanges.

-- A new Hammersmith & City line station which will ease the existing over-crowding.
-The new station will provide space for future growth in passenger numbers, enhanced quality of access, interchange and ambience.
+- A new Hammersmith & City line station to ease over-crowding.
+The new station provides space for future growth in passenger numbers, enhanced quality of access, interchange and ambience

-- An improved new pedestrian entrance from the canal towpath to both Paddington mainline station and the new Hammersmith & City line station.
+- A new improved pedestrian entrance from the canal towpath to both Paddington mainline station and the new Hammersmith & City line station

 - Provision for a future commercial development above the new Hammersmith & City line station and the site adjacent to the existing canal towpath